holepunchto/hyperswarm/README.md

 #### `await discovery.flushed()`

 Wait until the topic has been fully announced to the DHT.
 This method is only relevant in server mode.
 When `flushed()` has completed, the server will be available to the network.

+`swarm.join()` starts discovery immediately, so `flushed()` is not required to begin discovering or connecting to peers.
+It is mostly useful for examples, tests, and setup flows that need to prove a server announce reached the DHT before continuing.
+Normal applications can usually react to `connection` and `update` events as peers appear instead of treating `flushed()` or `swarm.flush()` as a runtime readiness gate.

 #### `await discovery.refresh({ client, server })`